 We Can Help You Get Off This Treadmill!

-Some people turn to alcohol, smoking, drugs, or even gambling to cope with stress.
-These may start off as just a distraction but can become addictive, causing even more difficulties, and even more stress.
+When people get stressed they can turn to alcohol, smoking, drugs, or even gambling to cope with it.
+All of these may start off as just a distraction but can become addictive, causing even more difficulties, and even more stress.
 Sometimes this can even lead to violence and abuse.

 Have you found yourself on this ‘treadmill’ and can’t see a way off?
 Have you ever asked yourself what you can do to help yourself?
 How can you manage stress more effectively?